The world's GREATEST desserts – how many British favourites made the list?

 pic0000/Shutterstock

-The crème brûlée first appeared in French cookbooks in the mid-17th century and has remained popular ever since.
-The bulk of the dish is a vanilla-flavoured custard, but its main USP is the caramelised top.
-A layer of sugar is dusted over the custard and this is then fired until crisp and dark brown.
+Recipes for crème brûlée first appeared in French cookbooks in the mid-17th century – and the dessert has remained popular ever since.
+It's essentially a vanilla-flavoured custard, but its main USP is its caramelised top.
+A layer of sugar is dusted over the custard, and the whole thing is grilled until crisp and dark brown.
 From the satisfying crack of breaking through the top layer to the contrast between warm, hard caramel and cool, creamy custard, this dessert delights all the senses.

 14. Frozen yogurt, USA